jtlunaSB/MNL_Codebook/CodeBook.md

 ## Transactions

-**Definition**: A purposeful exchange of a quantity for _anything_.
-(E.g. leveling-up in many games requires spending materials to increases characters' level; many mobile games use 'gems' or similar paid/premium currency to exchange for various items).
-Transactions **do not** include freely-given quantities which refresh on a known cycle (E.g. Once-per-day free loot-box pulls in some video games)
+A purposeful exchange of a quantity for anything enduring or progression-related.
+(E.g. leveling-up in many games requires spending materials to increase characters' level; many mobile games use 'gems' or similar paid/premium currency to exchange for various items).
+Transactions _do not_ include freely-given quantities which refresh on a known cycle (E.g. Once-per-day free loot-box pulls in some video games)

+**Definitions**:
+1. Purposeful: Initiated by the player, the player can choose to or not to transact
+2. Quantity: An enduring or refreshing resource which can increase or decrease in sum
+3. Anything: Enduring returns (eg. A pokemon move costs PP but the outcome isn’t enduring, it’s instantaneous damage that lasts for only a battle (or less time))

 ---